haydenpog/freewebguisource/readme.md

 https://tryrdp.com/blog/port-forwarding-on-windows-vps/ - Is a guide to do it on a Windows based VPS https://bit.ly/3QB1SOC - Is a guide to do it on a Linux based VPS

+# How do I test this before downloading?
+Make a fork and run a github workspace, than pip install both py-cord and flask after doing that, create 2 configs for hosting them in the debug tab.
+After that portforward port 5000.
+And start both programs, it should run on a website that you could find in the portforwarding tab.
+The bot should also be up at this time.

 # How to localhost the bot:
 * Run start.py
 * Run adminbot.py